Shuhua-Group/AncestryPainterV2/README.md

 AncestryPainter is a graphing tool developed by Qidi Feng and Dongsheng Lu in 2018 (https://doi.org/10.1016/j.gpb.2018.05.002).
 It can visualize the ancestry composition and genetic difference, and merge ancestry proportion matrix output by ancestry inference tools like ADMIXTURE.

-Since Aug, 2021, a new version of AncestryPainter has been developed by Shuanghui Chen with her collabraters.
-Now this porject is still ongoing.
+Since Aug, 2021, a new version of AncestryPainter has been developed by Shuanghui Chen with her collaborators.
+Now this project is still ongoing.

 See DESCRIPTION for more details about our team!
 ## Installation